Planning for walking

 Other good resources include:

-- The Walking and Cycling International Literature Review prepared for the Victorian Department of Transport in 2009, which analyses the effectiveness of different policy interventions to promote walking.
+- The Walking and Cycling International Literature Review prepared for the Victorian Department of Transport in 2009, analyses the effectiveness of different policy interventions to promote walking.

 - The Western Australian Department of Transport provides a range of resources on walking.